- There are resources to help plan and initiate promotion of oral health.

 Oral health profiles

-These statistical profiles of each local government area include population oral health data risk factors that may have an impact on oral health, including smoking rates, alcohol consumption, consumption of fruit and vegetables and soft-drink consumption.
+These statistical profiles of each local government area include population oral health data risk factors that may have an impact on oral health.
+They include:

 Evidence-based oral health promotion

-The Evidence-based Oral Health Promotion Resource 2011 describes oral diseases and their determinants, and indicates the most effective health promotion strategies for prevention.
+The resource describes oral diseases and their determinants, and indicates the most effective health promotion strategies for prevention.

 The resource assists health professionals, policymakers, planners and health promotion practitioners to further promote oral health in Victoria.